mkazhdan/VariationalPolyShapeFunctions/README.md

 </summary>
 To run this executable you must specify the input polygonal mesh.
 For example, to run  the test on the unit square tessellated by a Voronoi diagram and using a direct solver, execute:
 <blockquote><code>% Bin/*/FrankeTest2D --in ../VPSF.Data/square.voronoi.3.ply </code></blockquote>
-To run the test on the unit square tessellated using concave polygons and using a hierarchical solver with three v-cycles, execute:
+To run the test on the unit square tessellated using concave polygons and using a hierarchical solver, execute:
-<blockquote><code>% Bin/*/FrankeTest2D --in ../VPSF.Data/square.concave.3.ovm --mg --vCycles 3</code></blockquote>
+<blockquote><code>% Bin/*/FrankeTest2D --in ../VPSF.Data/square.concave.3.ply --mg</code></blockquote>
 </details>
 </dl>